miRkwood-RNA/miRkwood/miRkwood_installation.md

 - VARNA (Visualization Applet for RNA secondary structure) Make sure that the Java Runtime Environment is installed.
+Install package 'default-jre' with your usual package manager, for instance with
+`sudo apt-get install default-jre` or
+`sudo yum install default-jre`

 You can download VARNA jar on http://varna.lri.fr/bin/VARNAv3-91.jar and then create a symbolic link or change the corresponding line in the programs.cfg file.